SpezialK-dev/knowleadge-base/Hardware-hacking/Logic-analyzers/kingst-LA1010.md

 - https://aur.archlinux.org/packages/pulseview-git
 - https://aur.archlinux.org/packages/sigrok-cli-git
-I recomend you use these since these work together and the other ones does not you need to compile them yourself but they are somewhat up to date.
-And
+I recomend you use these since these work together and the other ones does not you need to compile them yourself but they are somewhat up to date. its best to install both packages.
+These work in tandem (pulseviewer us optional).

 ## Some sources for other lost souls
 - [EEV blog ](https://www.eevblog.com/forum/beginners/pulseview-kingst-la1010/) where someone has the exact same question